robertocarroll/robertocarroll/_posts/2009-09-05-antony-gormley.markdown

 - The National
 ---

-Antony Gormley's metal sculptures stand in sharp relief against Western Australia's barren landscape.
-Published in [The National](http://www.thenational.ae/lifestyle/travel/gormley-figures-in-the-australian-interior?pageCount=0) on 5 September 2009.
+<h2 class="subtitle">Antony Gormley's metal sculptures stand in sharp relief against Western Australia's barren landscape.</h2>

 The hole is one kilometre deep and the trucks moving around inside it look like ants.
 Western Australia's Super Pit is a huge, open cast gold mine, which runs non-stop day and night.
 For years mining companies have been digging up great swathes of the country and loading their findings onto ships bound for China and Japan to be turned into cars and stereos.
 The industry is vital to Australia's economic prosperity.
 The Super Pit is the most visible example of the state's mineral boom.
 Visible, that is, if you happen to be in Kalgoorlie-Boulder, a mining town almost 600km inland from Perth, itself one of the most isolated cities in the world.